 Dr Pallavi Roy

-MSc.
+PhD (SOAS), MSc.
 Globalisation and Development (SOAS), Post Graduate Diploma in Social Communications Media (Sophia Polytechnic, India), BA (Hons.)
 English, with History and Philosophy (Calcutta, India)

 Academic Staff, SOAS South Asia Institute